-Losses caused by wildfires and other weather-related damage can be devastating for both property owners and their insurance providers.
+Losses caused by wildfires, flooding and other weather-related damage can be devastating for both property owners and their insurance providers.
 Boise may be outside the general realm of tornadoes and hurricanes, but it can experience its share of challenges from Mother Nature.
 Idaho experienced over 1,300 wildfires in 2021, ranking 6th in the number of acres burned in a state that year.

 Insurance companies evaluate more than just the driver themselves.
 Things like natural disasters need to be accounted for, and in places where there are significant storms on a regular basis then the rates will likely be higher so insurance companies can be prepared.

 Boise has become increasingly popular in the last few years as people have shifted from more metropolitan areas, but more people means more vehicles and therefore more accidents.
 The costs of accident-related claims generally get passed along to other drivers through higher rates, even if you're a safe or infrequent driver.